steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Envelope.md

 #### Colors

->&#10069; Some colors are only available if the corresponding Style options are active.
+>&#10069; Some colors are available only if the corresponding Style options are enabled.

 |Poperty|Description|
 |:-|:-|